ab4d/Ab4d.SharpEngine.Samples/README.md

   This solution provides the samples for WPF and can run only on Windows.
   The samples also use Ab4d.SharpEngine.Wpf library that provides SharpEngineSceneView control for WPF.
-  The SharpEngineSceneView provides a WPF control that is very easy to use and can compose the 3D scene with the WPF objects (for example showing buttons on top of 3D scene).
+  The SharpEngineSceneView provides a WPF control that is very easy to use and can compose the 3D scene with the WPF objects (for example, showing buttons on top of the 3D scene).

 - **Ab4d.SharpEngine.Samples.WinUI**\
-  This sample uses WinUI 3.0 that provides the latest UI technology to create applications for Windows.
+  This sample uses WinUI 3.0, which provides the latest UI technology to create applications for Windows.
   This sample uses Ab4d.SharpEngine.WinUI library that provides SharpEngineSceneView control.
-  The SharpEngineSceneView provides an WinUI control that is very easy to be used and can compose the 3D scene with the WinUI UI objects (for example showing buttons on top of 3D scene).
+  The SharpEngineSceneView provides a WinUI control that is very easy to use and can compose the 3D scene with the WinUI UI objects (for example, showing buttons on top of the 3D scene).

 - **Ab4d.SharpEngine.Samples.WinForms**\
   This solution provides the samples for WinForms and can run only on Windows.
   The samples also use Ab4d.SharpEngine.WinForms library that provides SharpEngineSceneView Control for WinForms.
-  The SharpEngineSceneView provides a WinForms Control that is very easy to be used and can compose the 3D scene with other UI Controls (for example showing buttons on top of 3D scene).
+  The SharpEngineSceneView provides a WinForms Control that is very easy to use and can compose the 3D scene with other UI Controls (for example, showing buttons on top of the 3D scene).

 - **Ab4d.SharpEngine.Samples.CrossPlatform**\
-  This sample uses third-party Silk.Net library that provides support for SDL and GLFW.
+  This sample uses a third-party Silk.Net library that provides support for SDL and GLFW.
-  SDL and GLFW are used to get platform-independent way to create windows and views.
+  SDL and GLFW are used to get platform-independent ways to create windows and views.
   The 3D scene here is shown in the whole window area.
-  Because of this project can work on Windows and Linux.
+  This project can work on Windows and Linux.

 - **Ab4d.SharpEngine.Samples.Android.Generic**\
   This solution is similar to Ab4d.SharpEngine.Samples.CrossPlatform because it also uses Silk.Net library.
   To work on Android the code to initialize SharpEngine and define the 3D scene can be the same as for other platforms, but there needs to be some special startup code to create the Android Activity.
-  The 3D scene here is shown on the whole view area.
+  The 3D scene here is shown in the whole window area.

 - **Ab4d.SharpEngine.Samples.Android.Application**\
   This solution uses an Android.Application project template for .Net 6.